Tony Hawk performs a skateboard trick at Simple Session 2019 in Tallinn, Estonia on February 2, 2019

 • Gainesville, Florida.
 USA

-While Rodney Mullen, aka the Godfather of Street Skatingboarding, might not have invented the kickflip, he certainly perfected it.
+While Rodney Mullen, aka the Godfather of street skateboarding, might not have invented the kickflip, he certainly perfected it.
 Rodney’s largest contribution as a professional skateboarder could easily be the sheer amount of tricks he invented or his impressive run as freestyle world champ, winning 34 out 35 freestyle competitions after turning pro at the age of 14.
 However, most skateboarders would agree Rodney’s greatest contribution to skateboarding is his mind.
 Skating is built and conceived upon the innovative mind it takes to create tricks and skate spots out of thin air.
 While the origin of the ollie is up for debate, Rodney was the real champion of taking the ollie and producing the very first flip tricks.
 If it wasn’t for Rodney’s pioneering vision, skating would not have come nearly as far as it has today.
 There’s a reason that after Tony Hawk, usually comes the name Rodney Mullen.

 Rodney Mullen poses for a portrait during the Red Bull Energy Exchange project at the Hotel Erwin in Venice, CA, USA on August 20th, 2013.